manni8436/Legend-of-the-Greek-Gods/README.md

 * The following is the Features that I have used for my project.

     * Hover feature which tells the user what location the mouse is in while in the menu.
         * simple function so that they user does not lose its place in the means and get confused.

     * Contact form validates and requests the user to input information in the input boxes and textarea.
         * this stops the user from accidently sending blank or incomplete contact details and information needed.

 ## SOLVED BUGS

 * All my background images didnt fit on the screen properly, especially the home page as the top of the image was getting cut off and as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`

+* Based on information given by W3C Validator and after closer inspection of this issue, I was able to find a solution, as a result I added `img-fluid` and `d-block w-100` all into one `class=" "` also checked all pages once again through the W3C Code Validator and there were no further errors.

 ## TECHNOLOGIES USED